pulp/pulp/docs/sphinx/dev-guide/rest-api/consumer/bind.rst

 Repository Binding
 ==================

+.. _bind:

 Bind a Consumer to a Repository
 -------------------------------

 Bind a :term:`consumer` to a :term:`repository's <repository>` :term:`distributor`
 for the purpose of consuming published content.
+Binding the consumer is performed in the following steps:

+ 1. Bind the consumer on the server.
+ 2. Perform the bind on the consumer.

+Each step is represented by a :ref:`call_report` in the returned :ref:`call_report_list`.

 | :method:`post`
 | :path:`/v2/consumers/<consumer_id>/bindings/`